mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Results are presented as a graph trying to show a performance band, if the tests are done correctly the real performance in production should be somewhere in that band.

-Ideally the difference between highest point and lowest point should be as small as possible and lowest point is above the minimum DASH requirements.
+Ideally, the difference between the highest point and the lowest point should be as small as possible and lowest point is above the minimum DASH requirements.

 ![results](./results.svg)